apache/kylin/website/_docs/howto/howto_upgrade.md

 Below are versions specific guides:

-## Upgrade from v2.3.0 to v2.4.0
-Metadata is compitable, but the coprocessor need be updated.

 ## Upgrade from v2.1.0 to v2.2.0

 Kylin v2.2.0 cube metadata is compitable with v2.1.0, but you need aware the following changes: